Learn how to complete and build an urban survival kit and increase your chances of survival whatever disaster comes your

 That’s not to say wilderness survival doesn’t have its place (of course, it does).
 However, the reality today is that 54 percent of the world’s population live in cities.
 In the United States, that figure is 80 percent.
 If you’re reading this, you’re probably doing so from a city.
 If you live in a city, that means that if disaster strikes, you’ll probably be (you guessed it) in a city.

 Disasters happen, and it pays to be prepared – and not just prepared, but prepared to survive in your own environment.
 You probably don’t need bear spray in Kansas, and can likely survive in Montana without mosquito repellent.
-Likewise, an urban survival kit is very different to the so-called conventional wilderness kits of pop culture.
+Likewise, an urban survival kit is very different from the so-called conventional wilderness kits of pop culture.

 Urban Survival Tip #3.
 No Size Fits All